 If you’re just making the leap to self-employment, then preparing your own taxes can be quite confusing.
 Filing taxes as an employee is considerably different than filing as a business owner.
 You may want to enlist the help of a professional, but if you decide to go it alone, here are some common tax mistakes to avoid.

 This is a big one.
+You need to keep an accurate record of your income and expenses for tax purposes.
 If you don’t write it down, you’re liable to forget plenty of things.
 It’s also a bad idea to attempt to log this information on random post-its and napkins.
-Instead, keep a dedicated notebook, or better yet, a spreadsheet to track your income and expenses.
+Instead, you need to organize your records so you can find them.
+You can do that easily by using ZenBusiness Money.
+Alternately, you can use a spreadsheet, accounting software, or a dedicated paper notebook to track your income and expenses.

+Every tax-deductible expense should be recorded on a timely basis.
 Keep all of your receipts and log everything at least once a week.
+ZenBusiness Money can track and tally tax deductible expenses for you, or you can manually enter them in a spreadsheet or other document.
 Make sure you enter the amount, date, and purpose of your expenses.
 Having everything logged, organized, and in one place will go a long way in making tax time easier and less stressful.

-Many small businesses start off as a sole proprietorship and never consider incorporation.
+Many small businesses start off as a sole proprietorship and never consider incorporating or forming an LLC.
 Depending on the size and scope of your company, being a sole proprietor may be the best option.
 However, you owe it to yourself to at least research the benefits of incorporating.

 Speaking of the self-employment tax, many sole-proprietors face a rude awakening at tax time if they fail to put money away ahead of time to fulfill this tax obligation.
 While half of your self-employment tax is deductible, it must still be paid.
-Failure to plan ahead has resulted in plenty of tax-time anxiety and heartache for the self-employed.
+You also will be required to pay income tax on the income from your business.
+Failure to plan ahead for these taxes has resulted in plenty of tax-time anxiety and heartache for the self-employed.

 This is a very common tax mistake made by the self-employed.
 You don’t want to give Uncle Sam any more than you have to, do you?
 Make sure you research and take advantage of all of the tax breaks available to your business.
 Some commonly missed tax-deductible items are: